-- Determines and approves the compensation levels for all NEOs annually. - · Receives advice from Willis Towers Watson, the Company's compensation consultant. - · Reviews peer group and benchmarking data and other survey input from the compensation consultant. - Evaluates the competitiveness of each executive officer's total compensation package. - Oversees and approves the cost and design of the Company's retirement plans. - Reviews and approves the individual and Company annual and long term goals and objectives for the NEOs, evaluates the Company's strategic, financial, and operational performance against those goals and objectives, and determines and approves all annual and long-term compensation earned by the NEOs based on this evaluation. - Reviews competitiveness and business fit of overall executive compensation plans, philosophies, and policies.
+- · Receives advice from Willis Towers Watson, the Company's compensation consultant. - · Reviews peer group and benchmarking data and other survey input from the compensation consultant. - Evaluates the competitiveness of each executive officer's total compensation package. - Oversees and approves the cost and design of the Company's retirement plans. - Reviews and approves the individual and Company annual and long-term goals and objectives for the NEOs, evaluates the Company's strategic, financial, and operational performance against those goals and objectives, and determines and approves all annual and long-term compensation earned by the NEOs based on this evaluation. - Reviews competitiveness and business fit of overall executive compensation plans, philosophies, and policies.